Picovoice/cheetah/README.md

 ### Realtime Demo

-This Cheetah demo records audio from the microphone and transcribes it to speech, in real-time:
+This Cheetah demo records audio from the microphone and transcribes it in real-time:

 ```bash
 python demo/python/cheetah_demo_realtime.py